-Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer-Prize Winning Journalist
+Vladimir Putin ‘Laughing Out Loud’ At Donald Trump’s Syria Crisis, Says Pulitzer Prize-Winning Journalist

 “Putin is the clear winner in Trump’s blood-soaked disaster,” Johnston wrote.

 Johnston was far from the first to accuse Trump of essentially acting in Putin’s interest by his abrupt pullback of U.S. troops from the northeast Syrian border.
-House Speaker Nancy Pelosi also told Trump in a face-to-face meeting at the White House on Wednesday that his decision to abandon the Kurds in favor of a Turkish invasion ultimately benefitted Putin.
+House Speaker Nancy Pelosi also told Trump in a face-to-face meeting at the White House on Wednesday that his decision to abandon the Kurds in favor of a Turkish invasion ultimately benefited Putin.

 “All roads with you lead to Putin,” Pelosi told Trump in the meeting, as The Inquisitr reported.

-Her remark triggered what she later called a “serious meltdown” by Trump in which he raged at her, calling Pelosi a “third rate politician,” and saying, “See you at the polls!” as Pelosi walked out of the confrontational meeting.
+Her remark triggered what she later called a “serious meltdown” by Trump in which he raged at her, calling Pelosi a “third rate politician” and saying, “See you at the polls!” as Pelosi walked out of the confrontational meeting.

 Delivered To Your INBOX